directus/directus/docs/guides/extensions/panels-create-items.md

 }
 ```

-To show the repsonse, the `responseDialog` variable is changed to `true`.
+To show the response, the `responseDialog` variable is changed to `true`.

 In the successful response, it will be useful to have a link to the new record.
-Create the following function to build the URL for the newly created item:
+Create the following function to build
+the URL for the newly created item:

 ```js
 function getLinkForItem(item) {